imilkes/imilkes/README.md

          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
-         🔪🚶🏼‍➡️the man who knew and has been seeing the women-suns as 'to be trashed' and 'to be crashed' by left-inclined trains from behind: divine justice will arrive
+         🔪🚶🏼‍➡️the man who knew and has been seeing the women-suns as 'to be trashed' and 'to be crashed' from behind: divine justice will arrive
          🫀 Spirit team in heaven.
+Being humble and accepting one's mistakes is part of the journey.
+Accepting this life's lessons.
-         💎 restarting a lifetime within a lifetime - cats = 1-1.
+         💎 real team beyond the 'earth' rules and across lifetimes; cats = 1-1.

-         👵🏼 Androgenous sun women may be considered after this reset.
-They are the realest in my reincarnation (updated).
+         👵🏼 Androgenous sun women resets

 <b> transitions </b>

         🤍 helped the world's 'bosses' and their children -- opening the door to them, despite them shutting the door to me/us.
-Drive.
         🚀 launched World Tech Makers, the 1st coding academy in LatAm; also launched from 🇨🇴 🇧🇷 🇨🇱 🇲🇽 🇪🇺 🇺🇸
         🗺️ launched Nativo Digital to teach children how to code = https://vimeo.com/128600734/ 🔓 launched LatAm's 1st digital nomads visa to foster eco-tourism.